Medipass Solutions Pty Ltd

 Effective Date: 26 August 2019

 1. About these Terms

-The Service includes any website, application program interface (“API”), software, programs, documentation, tools, internet-based services and components, including those that interact directly using our Practitioner web claiming systems, Individual smartphone applications or indirectly via integrations with practice management systems, Insurers or other partner services that allows you to book medical appointments, obtain quotes, process health claims and payments and communicate with us about transactions (collectively referred to as the “Service”).
+1.3 The Service includes any website, application program interface (“API”), software, programs, documentation, tools, internet-based services and components, including those that interact directly using our Practitioner web claiming systems, Individual smartphone applications or indirectly via integrations with practice management systems, Insurers or other partner services that allows you to book medical appointments, obtain quotes, process health claims and payments and communicate with us about transactions (collectively referred to as the “Service”).

 For example, Practitioners enabled to process HICAPS claims are subject to the relevant HICAPS Terms.